Journal of the American Heart Association - Cardiovascular and Cerebrovascular Disease

 Using a comprehensive all‐payer cohort of patients in New York State with unruptured cerebral aneurysms, we did not identify an association of treatment method with mortality or 30‐day readmission.
 Clipping was associated with a higher rate of discharge to rehabilitation and longer length of stay.

 Bekelis, Kimon; Missios, Symeon; Coy, Shannon; Singer, Robert J.; and Mackenzie, Todd A., "New York State: Comparison of Treatment Outcomes for Unruptured Cerebral Aneurysms Using an Instrumental Variable Analysis" (2015).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3748.